Eight reasons to wake up and smell the coffee

 Increases life span

 In new studies published in Annals of Internal Medicine, researchers analyzed the coffee-drinking habits of more 700,000 people in the US and found that the death rate is lower among people who drank coffee within the period.
-Four cups of coffee lowered the risk by 18 percent and even on one cup a day reduces risk of dying early by 12% based on the TIME article “Coffee Drinkers Really Do Live Longer.”
+Four cups of coffee lowered the risk by 18 percent and even on one cup a day reduces risk of dying early by 12 percent based on the Time article “Coffee Drinkers Really Do Live Longer.”

 Your cup of coffee’s saving powers doesn’t always come from caffeine.
 Many times, it’s the constituents in the bean itself that have protective qualities.
 As a plant or bean, it has plenty of nutrients that are not affected by roasting.
 But for expectant mothers, be careful with your coffee consumption and check with your doctor to find out how much you can drink without compromising you health.